-A very long time ago when I was a young man, I knew a girl who worked for the NSA.
+I once knew a girl who worked for the NSA.
 She was an “escort” which meant she escorted people around the facility.
 She stood at one door.
-When someone came through that door, she would check their ID and walk with them to their assigned area.
+When someone came through that door, she would check their ID and then walk with them to their assigned area of the facility.
 Apparently, this was a common way of handling internal security back then.
-I have no idea if it remains in place, but it sounds like a bureaucratic solution to security.
-I had a client that did security work for the Feds and they had a similar setup so I’m guessing it is common.
+I have no idea if it remains in place, but it sounds like a bureaucratic solution to security at classified facilities

 More recently, I knew a guy whose daughter worked for the CIA.
 She started as an intern in college.
-Her studies had nothing to do with security.
 She was a theater major.
 She was also as dumb as a goldfish and about 150 pounds overweight.
 After college, she got a full time job at the CIA and they sent her all over the world.
-She worked in Baghdad and Kuwait during the last wars there.
+She worked in Baghdad and Kuwait.
 Once she started having kids she was sent back home.
 What a fat stupid women could possibly do for the CIA is a mystery, but she got to pretend she was Mata Hari.
-Probably still does.

 The new supervisor thought his idea was innocent enough.
 He wanted the baristas to write the names of customers on their cups to speed up lines and ease confusion, just like other Starbucks do around the world.